 A property’s planning zone shows what activities and land uses are permitted.
 Before applying for building or resource consent, check the relevant planning map for your property, and use this information to find out what rules and restrictions apply.

-Both Plans include planning maps that show zone boundaries, and where features within zones (such as special amenity areas or protected trees) are located.
+The District Plan includes maps that show zone boundaries and where features within zones, such as flood management areas, character areas and other overlays, heritage buildings or protected trees etc, are located.